sideshot/Gmail-Labeling-Script-Contact-Exists/README.md

 - If the script doesn't seem to be working, check the execution logs by going to **View > Logs** in the Apps Script editor.
 - Ensure that the script has the necessary permissions to access your Gmail and Contacts.
+- If emails are not being labeled as expected, double-check the search query and ensure the labels are being created correctly.

 ## License

+This script is provided under the MIT License.
+Feel free to use and modify it to suit your needs.

 This script is provided under the MIT License.
 Feel free to use and modify it to suit your needs.